 At Westgate, we believe in our students taking ownership of their learning.
 We empower our students to become leaders, not only among their peers, but also in their own life and with their own classwork.
 The community embraces our Leader In Me ideals and programming.
-We partner with our parents and families to organize many, yearly events and gatherings that emphasize our belief in the importance of fostering leadership.
+We partner with our parents and families to organize many annual events and gatherings that emphasize our belief in the importance of fostering leadership.
 Our students are taught to be diligent workers, yet open to the idea that there is often more than one way to look at solving a problem.
-Our students are encouraged to be caring, and the partnerships we have with different organizations and businesses in Arlington Heights gives our students an outlet to give back through fundraisers and outreach.
+Our students are encouraged to be caring, and the partnerships we have with different organizations and businesses in Arlington Heights give our students an outlet to give back through fundraisers and outreach.
 Westgate is a place to get involved and grow through interaction with one another.
 Our doors are always open, so come on in and explore what we are all about.
 This page explores, in a transparent way, who we are at Westgate.
 Enjoy getting to know us and what we are about and if you have any feedback, comments or questions, don't hesitate to contact us!

 Traditions unlike any others

 We believe in the importance of tradition here at Westgate.
 Traditions innately tie us to our community.
 They are here because they help connect the community to what we do and who we are.
 Tradition creates the feel of family and since traditions occur in families our students, staff, parents, and guardians are family here at Westgate.
 We are creating the type of connection experienced in family, and that is important to a student as he/she learns and grows.
 That culture provides the foundation for our students to feel supported, confident, and fearless.
 They feel safe here at Westgate as if they were learning in the comforts of their own home.